Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 +++
-title = "Notes on Differential Equations" date = 2024-01-10
+title = "Introduction to Differential Equations" date = 2024-01-10
 +++

-These are notes taken in RPI's MATH 2400 course, on an introduction to differential equations.
+These are my notes taken in RPI's [MATH 2400 course](https://catalog.rpi.edu/preview_course_nopop.php?catoid=11&coid=18946).
 A special thanks to Dr. Kam of Rensselaer Polytechnic Institute for her excellent instruction and permission to share these notes.

 <!-- more -->